PROGRAMME SUMMARY

 PEARL projects have a lifespan of five years with a financial contribution of between 3-4 MEUR by the FNR.
 The financial contribution can be used flexibly to implement the research programme at the host institution.

-In the 2021 Call, the FNR expects to be able to fund 1 – 2 PEARL positions.
+In the current Call, the FNR expects to be able to fund 1 – 2 PEARL positions.

 APPLICATION INFORMATION

 Proposals must be submitted jointly by the candidate and the host institution, but PEARL also allows for the submission of a proposal where the candidate is still to be recruited.
-This is reserved for particularly strategic positions within a host institution (e.g. Head of Department) only.
+This is intended for particularly strategic positions within a host institution and/or for co-funded PEARL Chairs.

 All applications have to be submitted through the FNR online Grant Management System.